Zoran Erić: Biography

-He teaches at the University of Arts – Faculty of Music in Belgrade since 1976 (full-time professor of composition since 1992).
-He held seminars and lectures in children music creativity (Grožnjan 1979, 1980 with Milan Mihajlović), composition (Conservatory Eiresia, Athens 1996, Guildhall School of Music and Drama, London 2000, Summer School Sombor 2009) and electronic music (WUS project, FMU Belgrade 2004).
-Erić has been the member of juries for international competition "Premio Valentino Bucchi" (Rome), 1990, International Jeunesses Musicales Competition (1986 and 2007) as well as a selector of the festivals Music in Serbia (1987) and International Review of Composers (1994).
-He was Vice-Dean (Faculty of Music 1992–1998) and Vice-Rector (University of Arts 2000–2004).
-He is presently Head of Department of Composition (since 2007), member of the Executive Board of Serbian music copyright agency SOKOJ (since 2000) and artistic director of Belgrade Music Festival BEMUS (since 2011).
+Erić taught at the University of Arts – Faculty of Music in Belgrade since 1976, as full-time professor of composition since 1992.
+At the university he was vice dean of the Faculty of Music from 1992 to 1998, and vice rector from 2000 to 2004).
+He was head of the department of composition since 2007.
+He held seminars and lectures in children's music creativity (Grožnjan 1979, 1980 with Milan Mihajlović), composition (Conservatory Eiresia, Athens 1996, Guildhall School of Music and Drama, London 2000, Summer School Sombor 2009) and electronic music (WUS project, FMU Belgrade 2004).
+Erić was a member of juries for international competitions including Premio Valentino Bucchi in Rome in 1990 and International Jeunesses Musicales in 1986 and 2007.
+He was a member of the executive board of the Serbian music copyright agency SOKOJ since 2000, and artistic director of the Belgrade music festival BEMUS since 2011.

-Composers Ana Mihajlović, Jelena Jančić, Goran Kapetanović, Tatjana Milošević, Božidar Obradinović, Szilard Mezei, Vladimir Pejković, Ivana Ognjanović and Branka Popović, among others have studied in Erić’s class.
-He has also worked with Aleksandra Vrebalov, Ana Sokolović, Anja Đorđević, Marko Nikodijević, Ivan Brkljačić, Svetlana Savić and Milan Aleksić.
+Among his students are composers Ana Mihajlović, Jelena Jančić, Goran Kapetanović, Tatjana Milošević, Božidar Obradinović, Szilard Mezei, Vladimir Pejković, Ivana Ognjanović and Branka Popović.
+He also influenced Aleksandra Vrebalov, Ana Sokolović, Anja Đorđević, Marko Nikodijević, Ivan Brkljačić, Svetlana Savić and Milan Aleksić.